 The Bakar BioEnginuity Hub at UC Berkeley is an exciting donor-developed project that creates a nexus for excellence in entrepreneurship at the “tough tech” intersection of the life sciences with the physical, engineering, and data sciences.

 Located close to Berkeley Law and the Haas School of Business, the Bakar BioEnginuity Hub will thoughtfully preserve Woo Hon Fai Hall, a National Register building and City of Berkeley designated landmark that was the former home of the University Art Museum and Pacific Film Archive.
-Featuring a transparent glass addition, the 40,000 square foot facility of flexible lab and office space will accommodate up to 300 start-up tenants.
-Approved by the UC Regents last fall, the project is now in the design phase.
-The grand opening is expected in early 2021, to coincide with the 50th anniversary of Woo Hon Fai Hall.
+Featuring a transparent glass addition, the 40,000-square-foot facility of flexible lab and office space will accommodate up to 80 startup companies.
+Approved by the UC Regents in 2018, the project is now under construction and expected to open in 2021−22 to coincide with the 50th anniversary of Woo Hon Fai Hall.